 TEN Eyewitness News First At Five Sydney

-She has been part of the TEN News team since 1990 and celebrated her 25th anniversary at the network in 2015
+She has been part of the TEN News team since 1990 and celebrated her 25th anniversary at the Network in 2015.

-Sandra’s documentary credits also include travelling to Timor in 2010 to produce Independent Future, a report on how the then new nation was coping post-liberation.
+Sandra’s documentary credits include travelling to Timor in 2010 to produce Independent Future, a report on how the then new nation was coping post-liberation.

 In 2009, her documentary Sandakan – Sheer Bloody Murder revealed the tragic story of hardship and horror faced by Australian prisoners of war in Borneo on the infamous death marches of World War II.
 It premiered on Network Ten over the Anzac Day weekend that year.

 Sandra was one of the first journalists in the country to fully understand the impact and embrace the digital media revolution.
 Seeing early on the power of the platform and its ability to immediately deliver up-to-date and breaking news, Sandra has established herself as one of the nation’s news leaders online, building a mass following on social media platforms.